peacia/aws-learning-log/README.md

 ## 📚 What You'll Find Here

-My study notes on AWS services,
+-My study notes on AWS services
-Diagrams and cloud architecture ideas,
+-Diagrams and cloud architecture ideas
-Links to my Medium articles and
+-Links to my Medium articles
-Real reflections as I grow from beginner to professional
+-Real reflections as I grow from beginner to professional

+## 📕 AWS Notes by Category

+🖥️ **Compute**
+-

 Let's build in the cloud ⛅️